hbctraining/Intro-to-R/lessons/06_matching_reordering.md

 ```
 ![reordering](../img/teachin-team.png)

-Remember that we can return values in a vector by specifying it's position or index:
+Remember that we can return values in a vector by specifying its position or index:

 ```r
 teaching_team[c(2, 3)] # Extracting values from a vector